Google Cloud SQL

 Users and security

-Fill out the connection details (see the Connecting Looker to your database documentation page for more information):
+3. Fill out the connection details.
+The majority of the settings are common to most database dialects.
+See the Connecting Looker to your database documentation page for information.
+Some of the settings are described next:

 • Verify SSL: If checked, SSL verification is enforced.
 However, SSL connections to Google Cloud are not supported by default.